 Pricing for the box was not announced, but Sony representatives said the video services will not require a subscription fee.
 Content will be supplied by providers including AOL, Yahoo! and Grouper, as well as Sony Pictures Entertainment and Sony BMG Music, Sony said.

-Stan Glasgow, Sony Electronics president.COO, said, "This initiative will not only enhance the entertainment experience for owners of Sony HDTVs, but also reinforce our defining strategy of providing more personalization of products and content for consumers that no other company can offer."
+Stan Glasgow, Sony Electronics president and chief operating officer, said “This initiative will not only enhance the entertainment experience for owners of Sony HDTVs, but also reinforce our defining strategy of providing more personalization of products and content for consumers that no other company can offer.”